Delegate Information

 A. Primary Speeches: 1 pro / 1 con, 4 min. each

-(Note: the first 4 min. pro-speech typically goes to the author of the bill.
+(Note: the first 4 min. pro-speech is given by the author of the bill.
 Delegates are encouraged to practice this “authorship speech” beforehand).

 B. Secondary Speeches: 1 pro / 1 con, 2 min. each